 The first portal launched in July 2020 and experienced rapid internal and external adoption.
 Since then, Azelis has been accelerating new rollouts every month, with 38 portals currently in operation.
 The portals are proving their value as a trusted resource for customers – whether they’re looking for the latest market trends, researching product information, or checking their orders, they can do it all without leaving the customer portal.

 The chemical industry needs tools to face its market challenges.
 An innovative, digital-first strategy with a customer-centric marketing focus, enables chemical-sector companies like Azelis to dominate the specialty chemicals and food ingredients industry.
 Other companies are discovering digital commerce and marketing tools are key to resilience, customer success, and innovation.

-Here are just a few of the broad benefits that chemical distributors experience with digitalization.
+Here are just a few broad benefits that chemical distributors experience with digitalization.

 The pandemic shattered global supply chains, leading many manufacturers and distributors to think more locally.
 Companies in the chemical sector need the agility necessary to pivot to new, adjacent markets as they are identified.
 Sales & marketing, customer, and operations data inform insights into processes and production lines to identify where and when retooling future-proofs the company.

 Today, everyone from startups to tech giants leverages digital tools to enhance decision-making, introduce new products, and reduce data silos.
 As competition increases, brands will be pushed to increase efficiencies wherever possible, reduce costs, and preserve value.
-Digital tools automate processes, centralize data, and allow everyone to work more efficiently.
+Digital marketing tools automate processes, centralize data, and allow everyone to work more efficiently.

 Enhanced customer experiences

 In today’s digitally connected world, chemical companies are no longer measured by their ability to launch new products.
 Instead, experience leaders enhance customer journeys not only by meeting the bare minimum regulatory requirements – like PCI DSS compliance.
 They enable greater transparency, shorter buyer cycles, logistics services, and other value-added products.

-Before starting the conversation with your digital commerce vendor, understand how your digitalization strategy fits your organization and ecosystem and identify how improved processed will benefit your partners and customers.
+Before starting the conversation with your digital commerce vendor, understand how your digitalization strategy fits your organization and ecosystem and identify how improved processes will benefit your partners and customers.
 If you’d like to learn more about the B2B eCommerce software market, download Gartner’s Critical Capabilities for B2B eCommerce 2022 report today.